All Episodes

 Folks, I'm not making this up.

-When net neutrality, when I was first warned about it by a government official during the Bush administration, when I was first warned about this, I was told that the people dreaming of this are actually dreaming of controlling content, political content, and making sure that one political point of view does not have more exposure than another.
+When net neutrality, when I was first warned about it by a government official during the Bush administration, When I was first warned about this, I was told that the people dreaming of this are actually dreaming of controlling content, political content, and making sure that one political point of view does not have more exposure than another.

-Meaning if there's 50 conservative sites and 10 liberal sites, the 50 conservative sites are going to be punished.
+Meaning, if there's 50 conservative sites and 10 liberal sites, the 50 conservative sites are going to be punished.

-Access to them will be limited.
+Access to them will be limited because it's not fair.

 And that's what the original warning I received about net neutrality was.

-All this stuff you're hearing about, limiting your content provider and prices and Netflix, all that's just hullabaloo to get you interested in it, to get you supporting it, because they think they've made you believe they're going to fix your grievance.
+All this stuff you're hearing about limiting your content provider and prices and Netflix, all that's just hullabaloo to get you interested in it, to get you supporting it because they think they've made you believe they're going to fix your grievance.

-But it really is about the Democrat Party making sure that there isn't another Rush Limbaugh.
+But it really is about the Democrat Party making sure that there isn't another Rush Limbaugh, making sure that there isn't another Fox News on the Internet.

 It's about making sure they don't lose the battle for content control on the Internet.